Cogito. So what?

 L - longevity of communicators

 Okay.
 This universe does bring forth what we call intelligent life.
 Being it, we can't deny it.
-R* leaves us small chance of having this marvel all to ourselves.
-The trouble is in the L. We know now that when an organism thinks it has got control of its substrate, it winks out of existence in a cosmic instant.
+R* leaves us with the ridiculously small probability of having this marvel all to ourselves.
+More trouble is in the L. We know now that when an organism thinks it has got control of its substrate, it winks out of existence in a cosmic instant.
 Doing it, we can't deny it.
 That last term is essentially zero.
 Hello out there, and farewell.
+The human species is, in a word, an environmental abnormality.
+Perhaps a law of evolution is that intelligence usually extinguishes itself. — E.O.
+Wilson, in Carol Ann Bassett, Galapagos at the Crossroads, 43.
+David Toomey serves up this whole salad of improbabilities in Weird Life (Norton, 2013).

 ¶ Jane Brown, [a] London headmistress, . . . in 1993 forbade a school visit to a performance of Romeo and Juliet—on the grounds that the play was politically incorrect (“blatantly heterosexual” in her words). –Tony Judt, Postwar, 778-9.